taylorSando/docs/documentation/application-overview.md

-A `transform-enable` delta is simply reporting that when viewing this node in the tree (node `[:a :b]`), it makes sense to send the provided vector of messages to the app model.
+A `transform-enable` delta is simply reporting that when viewing this node in the tree (node `[:a :b]`), it makes sense to send the provided vector of messages to the data model.
 It does not mean:

 * you have to send these messages
 * you cannot send other messages